 Posted by Mike Fontana on 21 Dec 2015

 Consumerism, regulations, and an aging general population are all affecting how healthcare providers practice and how much they get paid.
-A major area of contention is the way providers receive payments from both institutional organizations such as governments, and increasingly, their consumer patients.
-Taken altogether, there is a lot providers must consider as institutional and individual market variables change.
+A major area of contention is the way providers receive payments from both institutional organizations such as governments and increasingly, their consumer-patients.
+Taken altogether, there is a lot a provider must consider as institutional and individual market variables change.
 As providers face increasing administrative management needs, let us briefly examine some things regarding payments and their potential effects.